 Over the next 5-6 million years, the rushing Colorado River cut into the earth, exposing each stacked sediment layer of the plateau little by little.
 These are the stripes stretching across the canyon walls - in fact, nearly 40 different rock layers have been identified.
 The deepest section is called the Vishnu Schist - Early Proterozoic crystalline rocks dating back 1.7 billion years.
 Visitors to the canyon are not only witnessing the glorious vision of the banded walls, they are also standing atop a natural masterpiece almost 2 billion years in the making.

-Rock strata located within the Grand Canyon covers several geologic periods ranging from 1,700 to 245 million years old, the oldest occurring within the Precambrian period.
-Vishnu schist forms the oldest and deepest segments of the Canyon with outcroppings of igneous and zoroaster granite.
+Rock strata located within the Grand Canyon ranges in age from 1,700 to 245 million years old, the oldest occurring within the Precambrian period.

-The Chinle and Moenave Formations are ripe with Mesozoic fossils (245-66 million years ago) including petrified forests, small and large dinosaurs, lungfish, brachiopods, coral, mollusks, sea lilies, fish teeth and crocodilians have been uncovered so far.
+The Chinle and Moenave Formations are ripe with Mesozoic fossils (245-66 million years ago).
+Petrified forests, small and large dinosaurs, lungfish, brachiopods, coral, mollusks, sea lilies, fish teeth and crocodilians have been uncovered so far.

-Reptile tracks from the Permian Age (286-245 million years ago) are imbedded in Coconino Sandstone, and fossilized crinoids known as “sea lily” stems have been located in Redwall Limestone.
+Fossilized reptile tracks from the Permian Age (286-245 million years ago) are imbedded in Coconino Sandstone.

-Vulcan’s Anvil (River Mile 178) is the core of a volcano that sits within the Colorado River.
-It is close to Vulcan’s Throne that is positioned on the north side of the river overlooking Lava Falls.
-This cinder cone is the largest of many that are found within the Canyon having poured lava into the Canyon less than a million years ago.
+Vulcan’s Anvil (River Mile 178) is the core of an extinct volcano within the Colorado River.
+Not far from Vulcan’s Throne, it overlooks Lava Falls on the north side of the river.
+This cinder cone is the largest of many volcanic cores found within the Canyon.